 Sharding allows you to distribute loads across database hosts, which lets you overcome the resource restrictions of a single server.
 This is particularly important when you handle large amounts of data or run compute-intensive jobs.

 Horizontal scaling is the distribution of data sets and workloads across multiple nodes.
 You can increase disk space by adding more servers.
-Although a single machine may be low capacity or slow, in a horizontally-scaled cluster, each machine handles only part of the total load and stores only part of the total data.
+While a single machine may be slow or low-capacity, in a horizontally-scaled cluster, each machine handles only part of the total load and stores only part of the total data.
 This makes the system potentially more efficient than a single server with a large capacity and fast disks.

 The downside of sharding is the complexity of the infrastructure, deployment, and maintenance.